chinchang/kushagra.dev/posts/2019-06-15-ensure-missing-fields-in-firestore-security-rules.md

 ### request.resource.data

 This one is tricky.
-Let's day you send an `update` request to update your document's `name` field, like so:
+Let's say you send an `update` request to update your document's `name` field, like so:

 ```js
 db.collection("users/user_id_1").update({